davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.joins/index.md

 #### Instructions

-This assignment is programming-intensive and can be time-consuming.
-You must get a good head start on it if you want to finish on time.
 In this assignment, you will get some hands-on experience programming several classical implementations of the natural join ($$R \bowtie S$$) operation, one of the key algorithms in relational database systems.
 Specifically, you will be implementing the 3 natural-join algorithms we learned in class.
 Their pseudo-codes are listed in the slides.

 <!-- - **Nested-Loop Join**
   The nested-loop join is the naive approach, and its mechanism follows almost exactly what you've been taught the $$R \bowtie S$$ relational operator does.
 It loops through each tuple in $R$ and $S$ and produces a concatenated tuple if the values of their common attributes are all equal.
 The pseudocode of the nested-loop join is given below.